kvasdopil/ui-gen/README.md

 The `/api/create` endpoint:

-- **Requires Authentication**: Returns 401 Unauthorized if user is not authenticated
+- **Requires Authentication**: Returns 401 Unauthorized if user is not authenticated (client automatically handles this by saving prompt and triggering auth flow)
 - Accepts a conversation history array (user prompts and assistant responses)
 - Uses `GENERATE_UI_PROMPT` constant from `src/prompts/generate-ui.ts` as the system prompt
 - Formats the full conversation history for the LLM, including: